-Many couples who face difficult times decide to ‘give it one last go’ over the Christmas and New Year period.
+Many couples who face difficult times decide to ‘give it one last go’.
 Those couples who have managed to work through their differences and difficulties should be applauded.
 Unfortunately, not everyone is lucky enough to find that ‘happy place’ in their relationship again, especially after a decision to separate has already been conveyed to the other partner.

 If your partner is suggesting counselling, it is a very clear sign that there are serious issues in your relationship that need to be discussed.
 It also says that your partner is committed to trying to work them through.
 You need to consider where you stand in your relationship.
 Are the issues insurmountable or are you also committed to trying to keep the relationship together?